ezsystems/commerce-documentation/docs/guide/search/search_cookbook/indexer_plugin_for_custom_field_types.md

 To perform a Solr query go to Solr URL, usually: `http://<yourdomain>:8983/solr/`

-The select your collection (usually `collection1`) and then select query.
+Then select your collection (usually `collection1`) and select a query.

 Additionally you can set Solr to only show the new field by adding the field name to the `fl` field.